 All innovations that come into the Integrated Care System to be signposted to Health Innovation NENC in order to utilise their Innovation Pathway- enquiries@healthinnovationnenc.org.uk.
 Innovation Pathway Navigator will respond to enquiry from the system and engage with the innovator within 2 working days and send an innovator engagement form to obtain further information about the idea.
-Once the engagement form has been completed and returned to the enguiries email inbox HI NENC's Innovation Pathway Navigator will create an innovation record to ensure the innovation can be tracked through the innovation pathway (Timeline dependent on Innovator completing form).
+Once the engagement form has been completed and returned to the enquiries email inbox HI NENC's Innovation Pathway Navigator will create an innovation record to ensure the innovation can be tracked through the innovation pathway (Timeline dependent on Innovator completing form).
 A programme manager will complete an initial call with the Innovator to get further detail about the proposed innovation.
 This detail is recorded into the innovation record on OMNIA.
 (Timeframe 10 working days to organise and complete the initial call between innovator and programme manager).
 The programme manager will email the Innovation Pathway Navigator to add the innovation to the Innovation Pathway Decision Meeting.
 (The timeframe for completion of initial call to presenting to the Innovation Pathway Decision Meeting is 10 days).
 The Innovation Pathway Decision Meeting will assign the innovation to a Gateway on the Innovation Pathway after assessing the innovation and its innovator.
 Is the Innovation and Innovator ready to be presented to the system?
 HI NENC to support innovator No Yes and innovation through Innovation Pathway.
 Is the Innovation a Digital technology?
-No Yes Take to the Digital Strategy and Is the Innovation a Innovation Subgroup at the ICB. prescribable Medical Device?
-Yes
+No Yes